axxroytovu/archipelago_manuals/manualevents.md

 ## What are events?
 Why is this useful?

 Archipelago is full of items, but there are ways to use fake events and items to influence logic.
 These are called events.
+Events are not locations, and they won't show up in the client.
+But event items can be used in logic to simplify complicated chains.

 If you have particularly complicated logic for a specific location, you can reference events which have their own logic.

+This is a replacement for significant use of the `CanReachLocation` function, or many games which use locked items to emulate this functionality.

 As an example, you may have a location that requires you to collect 10 shards from across the map.
 Each of those shards could send a normal archipelago item, as well as have an "event_shard" that tells the logic that you could reach that location.
 Then you can add a second location that requires 10 "event_shard" items.